froobn/TTSXIV/README.md

 	** if you run more than once, it could create duplicate voices, I'll probably create a quick solution soon, but for now make sure you visit https://app.coqui.ai/studio to manage your custom voices if needed

-5. in dalamud, install texttotalk from the main addon download screen, set the voice selection to be 'websocket', take note of the port used, or set the port to whatever you'd like
+5. in dalamud, install texttotalk from the main addon download screen, to enable gendered SAPI voices: set the voice selection to be 'system' scroll down and enable 'use gendered voices'
+		*for some reason the websocket will still use this setting* set the voice selection to be 'websocket', take note of the port used, or set the port to whatever you'd like